Raúl Porras Barrenechea

-Raúl Porras Barrenechea (23 March 1897 – 27 September 1960) was a Peruvian diplomat, historian and politician.
-He was President of the Senate in 1957 and Minister of Foreign Affairs between 1958 and 1960.
-A well-known figure of the student movement in San Marcos in the early 20th century, Porras became one of the most prominent hispanist historians of his generation and a leading figure of the Peruvian diplomacy.
+Juan Raúl José Porras Barrenechea (23 March 1897 – 27 September 1960) was a Peruvian diplomat, historian and politician.
+He served as president of the Senate in 1957, and as Minister of Foreign Affairs between 1958 and 1960.
+A well-known figure of the student movement in San Marcos in the early 20th century, Porras became one of the most prominent Hispanist historians of his generation and a leading figure of Peruvian diplomacy.